-Feature Details Easy-to-follow upgrade workflow for FTD devices.
-A new device upgrade page (Devices > Device Upgrade) on the FMC provides an easy-to-follow wizard for upgrading Version 6.4+ FTD devices.
-It walks you through important pre-upgrade stages, including selecting devices to upgrade, copying the upgrade package to the devices, and compatibility and readiness checks.
-To begin, use the new Upgrade Firepower Software action on the Device Management page (Devices > Device Management > Select Action).
-As you proceed, the system displays basic information about your selected devices, as well as the current upgrade-related status.
-This includes any reasons why you cannot upgrade.
-If a device does not "pass" a stage in the wizard, it does not appear in the next stage.
-If you navigate away from wizard, your progress is preserved, although other users with Administrator access can reset, modify, or continue the wizard.
+Feature Details Easy-to-follow upgrade workflow for FTD devices. easy-to-foll important p ice upgrade page ( Devices &gt; Device Upgrade ) on the FMC provides an ow wizard for upgrading Version 6.4+ FTD devices.
+It walks you through pre-upgrade stages, including selecting devices to upgrade, copying the ckage to the devices, and compatibility and readiness checks. se the new Upgrade Firepower Software action on the Device Management ces > Device Management > Select Action). well as the ceed, the system displays basic information about your selected devices, as current upgrade-related status.
+This includes any reasons why you cannot a device does not "pass" a stage in the wizard, it does not appear in the next gate away from wizard, your progress is preserved, although other users with tor access can reset, modify, or continue the wizard.
 Note You must still use System () > Updates to upload or specify the location of FTD upgrade packages.
 You must also use the System Updates page to upgrade the FMC itself, as well as all non-FTD managed devices.
 Note In Version 7.0, the wizard does not correctly display devices in clusters or high availability pairs.
 Even though you must select and upgrade these devices as a unit, the wizard displays them as standalone devices.
 Device status and upgrade readiness are evaluated and reported on an individual basis.
 This means it is possible for one unit to appear to "pass" to the next stage while the other unit or units do not.
 However, these devices are still grouped.
 Running a readiness check on one, runs it on all.
 Starting the upgrade on one, starts it on all.
 To avoid possible time-consuming upgrade failures, manually ensure all group members are ready to move on to the next step of the wizard before you click Next .

-Upgrade more FTD devices at once.
+Feature Details Upgrade more FTD devices at once.
 The FTD upgrade wizard lifts the following restrictions: Simultaneous device upgrades.
 The number of devices you can upgrade at once is now limited by your management network bandwidth-not the system's ability to manage simultaneous upgrades.
 Previously, we recommended against upgrading more than five devices at a time.
 Important Only upgrades to FTD Version 6.7+ see this improvement.
-If you are upgrading devices to an older FTD release-even if you are using the new upgrade wizard-we still recommend you limit to five devices at a time. • Grouping upgrades by device model.
+If you are upgrading devices to an older FTD release-even if you are using the new upgrade wizard-we still recommend you limit to five devices at a time.
+Grouping upgrades by device model.
 You can now queue and invoke upgrades for all FTD models at the same time, as long as the system has access to the appropriate upgrade packages.
 Previously, you would choose an upgrade package, then choose the devices to upgrade using that package.
 That meant that you could upgrade multiple devices at the same time only if they shared an upgrade package.
 For example, you could upgrade two Firepower 2100 series devices at the same time, but not a Firepower 2100 series and a Firepower 1000 series.